Kalmat/PyMonCtl/README.md

 (3) It doesn't exactly return / change contrast, but gamma values.

-(4) Different behaviour according to OS:
+(4) Different behavior according to OS:
 - Windows: Working with VCP MCCS support only.
 - Linux: It will suspend ALL monitors.
 To address just one monitor, try using turnOff() / turnOn() / detach() / attach() methods.
 - macOS: It will suspend ALL monitors.
 Use turnOn() to wake them up again